Kushal-Chandar/windows-setup/readme.md

 - Add MSYS2 to path. (if you have installed MSYS2)
 - Restart your pc.
-- Continue setup from .dotfiles repo (additional step for me)
+- Continue setup from .dotfiles repository (additional step for me)

 ## Export apps